Buying a foreclosure or REO property in

 What is an REO?

-REO's or Real Estate Owned are homes that have completed the foreclosure process which the bank or mortage company now holds.
-This is unlike real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-You must also be willing to pay with cash in hand.
-To top everything off, you'll accept the property completely as is.
-That possibly will include existing liens and even current denizens that need to be expelled.
+REO's or Real Estate Owned are homes that have completed the foreclosure process and are now possessed by the bank or mortgage company.
+This is not the same as a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+You must also be able to pay with cash in hand.
+Finally, you'll accept the property totally as is.
+That could include existing liens and even current tenants that may require eviction.

-A REO, on the contrary, is a much neater and attractive transaction.
-The REO property was unable to find a buyer during foreclosure auction.
-The bank now owns it.
-The bank will see to the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-You should be aware that REOs may be exempt from normal disclosure requirements.
-For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to make known any defects they are knowledgeable of.
+A REO, on the other hand, is a much neater and attractive deal.
+The REO property didn't find a buyer during foreclosure auction.
+The lender now owns it.
+The bank will deal with the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from standard disclosure requirements.
+For example, in California, banks are not required to give a Transfer Disclosure Statement, a document that typically requires sellers to disclose any defects they are informed of.

-It is sometimes presume that any REO must be a bargain and an opportunity for easy money.
-This isn't necessarily true.
-You have to be cautious about buying a REO if your intent is make a profit.
-While it's true that the bank is usually anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
+It's commonly assumed that any REO must be a bargain and an opportunity for easy money.
+This simply isn't true.
+You have to be prudent about buying a REO if your intent is make money.
+While it's true that the bank is usually anxious to sell it soon, they are also strongly interested to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
-But there are also many REO's that are not good buys and may lose money.
+It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
+But there are also many REO's that are not good buys and not likely to turn a profit.

-Most lenders have a REO department that you'll work with in buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for accepting offers.
-Since banks usually sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.
+Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for taking offers.
+Since banks typically sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've submitted your offer, you can expect the bank to respond with a counter offer.
-From there it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
-Realize, you'll be contending with a process that most likely involves a group of people at the bank, and they don't work evenings or weekends.
-It's quite common for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've presented your offer, you can expect the bank to make a counter offer.
+Then it will be your choice whether to accept their counter, or submit another counter offer.
+Realize, you'll be dealing with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.